Taha-Azadi/Taha-Azadi/README.md

 ### 📥🌐💻 Download Manager
 A Download manager built with Python - Multiple url and Single url

+### 📦 Python Library Manager
+A modern, feature-rich GUI for managing Python packages with ease — built with customtkinter.
+Auto-detects all Python versions, supports live threaded execution, PyPI search, dependency trees, virtual environments, and more.
+#### 🔍 PyPI Search
+Search any package on PyPI directly from the app.
+Fetches latest version, description, author, license, homepage, and total download count in real-time.
+#### 📋 Installed Packages Panel
+Left sidebar lists every installed package with version.
+Click any package to inspect its metadata — Version, Home Page, Author, and License — or check for available updates.
+#### ⬆ Update Checker
+One-click scan for outdated packages.
+Update individually or bulk-update all with a single button.
+No more pip list --outdated in terminal.
+#### 📑 Requirements Compare
+Compare two requirements.txt files side-by-side.
+See packages unique to each file and version mismatches highlighted instantly.
+#### 🌳 Dependency Tree
+Visualize your package hierarchy like pipdeptree.
+Falls back gracefully to pip list if pipdeptree isn't installed.
+#### 🧪 Virtual Environment Creator
+Create new venv environments without leaving the app.
+Automatically detects and adds the new interpreter to the dropdown after creation.
+#### ☀🌙 Dark / Light Mode
+Toggle between dark and light themes instantly.
+Your preference persists for the session.
+Matches your system mood.
+#### ⌨ Auto Complete
+Type req and get requests, requests-oauthlib, etc. Powered by PyPI's top 5000 packages.
+No more typos in package names.
+#### 🛡 Safe & Secure
+All shell commands use subprocess with argument lists — zero string concatenation.
+Fully protected against command injection.
+Package names validated with strict regex.

 **Highlights**
 - Clean and simple Python code
 - Focus on practical, everyday tools